microsoft/onnxruntime/docs/execution_providers/OpenVINO-ExecutionProvider.md

 *Note that this causes the InferenceSession to be re-initialized, which may cause model recompilation and hardware re-initialization*

 ### C/C++ API
-All the options shown below are passed to SessionOptionsAppendExecutionProvider_OpenVINO() API and populated in the struct OrtOpenVINOProviderOptions in an example shown below:-
+All the options shown below are passed to SessionOptionsAppendExecutionProvider_OpenVINO() API and populated in the struct OrtOpenVINOProviderOptions in an example shown below, for example for CPU device type:-

 ```
 OrtOpenVINOProviderOptions options;